Accounting principles for the consolidated financial statements

 Financial assets and liabilities

-Financial assets are classified into the following categories: financial assets measured at amortised cost, financial assets at fair value through the statement of income and financial assets at fair value through other comprehensive income.
+Financial assets are classified, at initial recognition, as subsequently measured according to the following categories: financial assets measured at amortised cost, financial assets at fair value through the statement of income and financial assets at fair value through other comprehensive income.
 Financial assets are classified according to their cash flow characteristics and the business model they are managed in and accounted for at settlement date.

 Financial assets at amortised cost

-Trade receivables, other receivables and investments in commercial papers are recognised at their anticipated realisable value, which is the original invoiced amount less an estimated valuation allowance for impairment.
+The Group’s financial assets at amortised cost includes trade receivables, other receivables and investments in commercial papers that are recognised at their anticipated realisable value, which is the original invoiced amount less an estimated valuation allowance for impairment.
 The Group assesses possible increase in the credit risk for financial assets measured at amortised cost at the end of each reporting period individually.
 The methodology applied depends on whether there has been a significant increase in credit risk.
 The loss allowance is estimated at an amount equal to 12-month expected credit losses at the current reporting date, if there has not been significant increase in credit risk.

 For trade receivables and receivables from revenue recognition in accordance with percentage of completion method, simplified approach is used and the loss allowance is measured at the estimate of the lifetime expected credit losses.
 Receivables from revenue recognition in accordance with percentage of completion method should be covered with advance payments collected from customers so recognising credit losses based on the lifetime expected loss amounts mainly concerns trade receivables.
 Examples of events giving rise to impairment include a debtor’s serious financial problems, a debtor’s probable bankruptcy or other financial arrangement.